RaspberryPiFoundation/python-curriculum/en-GB/secret-messages-new/Secret Messages - notes.md

 + Use a Caesar cipher - encrypy and decrypt letters and words manually;
 + Variable keys - allowing the user to input a chosen key;
 + Encrypting and decrypting messages - encrypting and decrypting whole messages;
-+ Improving your cipher - modifying the program to make cracking the cipher more difficult;
 + Friendship calculator - applying text iteration to a new problem.

 #Frequently Asked Questions